craftcms/docs/docs/commerce/1.x/docs/update-cart-addresses.md

 Another alternative, if the user wanted to submit new addresses, (they may be a guest) is submitting the address form data directly during checkout.

-This will only work if the shippingAddressId is not supplied or is set to a non ID like the word 'new'.
+This will only work if the `shippingAddressId` is not supplied or is set to a non-ID like the word `new`.
 If `shippingAddressId` is an integer then the address form data is ignored and the form action attempts to set the shipping address to that of the ID.

 ```